oliviermattelaer/gitlectures/README.md

-# This is the gitlab repositories for the exercise on github collaboration
+# This is the gitlab repositories for the exercise on github collaboration for 2020